 - 1. Check that your environmental conditions (temperature, humidity) are suitable for high-quality printing.
-See Environmental specifications on page 159. - 2.
+See Environmental specifications on page 182. - 2.
 Check that the paper type you have loaded corresponds to the paper type selected in the front panel and in your software.
 To check on the front panel, use the View loaded paper key. - 3.
-Try changing to a heavier paper type, such as HP Heavyweight Coated Paper, HP Super Heavyweight Coated Paper or Digital Fine Art paper. - 4.
-If you are using glossy paper, try changing to a different type of glossy paper. - Select the custom print-quality options in the driver dialog (Mac OS Print dialog), and turn on the More passes option. - Align the printheads.
-See Align the printheads on page 142.
+Try changing to a heavier paper type, such as HP Heavyweight Coated Paper, HP Super Heavyweight Plus Matte Paper or Digital Fine Art paper. - 4.
+Select a paper type that is slightly thinner than the paper you have loaded; this will persuade the printer to use less ink.
+Here are some example paper types in ascending order of thickness: Plain Paper, Coated Paper, Heavyweight Coated Paper, Fine Art Paper, Super Heavyweight Plus Matte Paper, Thick Fine Art Paper (>250 g/m2). - 5.
+If you are using glossy paper, try changing to a different type of glossy paper. - 6.
+Select the custom print-quality options in the driver dialog (Mac OS Print dialog), and turn on the More passes option. - 7.
+Align the printheads.
+See Align the printheads on page 164.